 Of course it’s inevitable that situations will arise that warrant critical review, noone is perfect after all, but it’s essential that a culture be established of an intent to improve.
 By removing judgement from a situation, especially personal judgement, all involved can rise to a place of shared understanding and learning, both of which are signs of flow.

-We cover this subject more in this week’s episode of The People Leaders Podcast and if you’d like to explore the other faces of high performing teams, you are welcome to put your team through the paces of our High Performing Team Assessment Tool.
+We cover this subject more in this week’s episode of The People Leaders Podcast and if you’d like to explore the other faces of high performing teams, you are welcome to put your team through the paces of our High-Performing Team Indicator Tool.

 Leaders need to keep communication channels open with members so everyone can work efficiently.